 At the WordCamp itself, most of the work is done.
 Then it's all about the finer details: setting up and taking down, filling swag bags, checking technology, training volunteers, keeping the information on the website up to date, distributing speaker gifts, helping participants find their way around, answering questions on site and via social media, taking photos and simply making sure that everyone feels comfortable.
 I hope we managed that 😉 .

 Our Top Sessions & Workshops from WCOS 2019

 Before we get to our top presentations, we have to say a special thanks to our session hero Matthias: Despite tearing his ligaments three times, he came to Osnabrück and presented his session "How to deal with difficult clients".
 But more about that later.

 Spoilt for choice - our top sessions & workshops

-Of course we would love to go into detail about all the workshops and sessions we attended at WordCamp Osnabrück in our recap.
-For reasons of space, however, we will limit ourselves here to our personal top ranking.
-If you are still missing a session, just write a comment on this post 🙂
+Of course, we would love to cover all the workshops and sessions we attended at WordCamp Osnabrück in our recap.
+For reasons of space, however, we will limit ourselves here to our personal top rankings.
+If you still miss a session here, just write a Comment on to this post. 🙂

 >> Workshop: Health Check - Performance and Security